barryclark/jekyll-now/_posts/2016-11-27-TGlavan-sburnet1-blog.md

 Well not quite but we finished the filming this saturday and steve is in the process of editing.

-As far as research goes
+As far as research goes we have found several sites with lists of various texting and gaming SMS acronyms.
+However none of these are from a credible source or an academic journal that has done significant research.